-The Delta SkyMiles® Platinum American Express Card (Review) and Delta SkyMiles® Reserve American Express Card credit cards are both high-end travel rewards cards from American Express.
+The Delta SkyMiles® Platinum American Express Card (Review) and Delta SkyMiles® Reserve American Express Card (Review) credit cards are both high-end travel rewards cards from American Express.
 While the Platinum card is somewhat pricy (Rates & Fees), the Reserve’s annual fee is even higher (Rates & Fees), making them exclusive to those who travel frequently on fairly expensive flights.

 Despite the Reserve’s higher fee, the Platinum card actually provides a better rewards program.
 The Reserve instead flaunts its premium side with valuable benefits, which we’ll cover in a minute.

 Cardholders will earn 3X SkyMiles per eligible dollar spent for purchases made directly with Delta Air Lines.
 This applies to all purchases from Delta, including Delta Connection Carrier and Delta Shuttle flights, as well as some in-flight purchases.
 The Platinum also provides 3X SkyMiles on hotels, 2X SkyMiles at restaurants and U.S. supermarkets, and 1X SkyMile on everything else.

 Its intro bonus is solid: 80,000 bonus miles for spending $3,000 in the first 3 months; 20,000 bonus miles after first cardmember anniversary (expires 4/1/2020).

 Under the Status Boost program, if $25,000 is spent on purchases in one calendar year, 10,000 MQMs are awarded; if $50,000 is spent, another 10,000 MQMs are awarded.